 On New Years Eve, the US Office of Government Ethics (OGE) began releasing public financial disclosures for some of the Biden Administration’s highest political appointees.
 These financial disclosures show income sources, debts, financial holdings, private sector jobs, and relationships that are important to illuminate potential conflicts of interest executive branch appointees may face.
 It also publishes “Ethics Agreements” which detail how an appointee would recuse themselves or divest from sensitive holdings to prevent conflicts of interest.

-We have collected personal financial disclosures for high ranking officials across the following departments and agencies as of March, 2021:
+We have collected selected personal financial disclosures for high ranking officials across the following departments and agencies:

 Department of Agriculture

 - Thomas Vilsack, Secretary of Agriculture, Form 278E and Ethics Agreement

 - Vilsack made $833,000 as President and CEO of the United States Dairy Export Council, an agriculture industry advocate.
 He also works with Purdue Pharma to monitor their legal settlement over their manufacturing of the opioid epidemic.
 His ethics agreement states that he will refrain from working on issues related to Purdue Pharma and the Dairy Export Council.
 This means that Vilsack will have to recuse himself from key social issues disproportionately hitting rural America and from issues related to one of the largest agriculture industries in the US.
 He is also listed as a political consultant for Link and Associates.
 Vilsack is a multimillionaire who owns valuable farmland and millions of dollars in various investment vehicles.